 Some long coated German Shepherds have very long hair, which requires additional grooming to avoid mats and tangles.

 Grooming a Long Haired German Shepherd should not be restricted to just the hair.
-Per grooming advice from The AKC:
+Some general grooming reminders are:

 Their ears should be checked regularly to avoid a buildup of wax and debris which can result in an infection.